Brooks–Baxter War: Paying for the new infrastructure

-Clayton used various tactics to pay for the needed infrastructure changes in the state.
-Most of the South was in desperate need of investment.
-He raised taxes, tried to fix the state's bad credit by repaying and issuing bonds, and flooded the state with paper scrip.
-All of these tactics failed and drove up the state debt.
+Governor Clayton faced a desperate need for infrastructure rebuilding.
+His diverse efforts included hefty tax hikes, bond issues to restore credit, and even printing state-issued "scrip."
+Despite these measures, soaring inflation, economic hardship, and a tripling of Arkansas's debt by 1873 marked this period of financial struggle and political discontent.

 Introducing more taxes proved to be hugely unpopular among both Democrats and Republicans, and the people of the state were not generally prosperous.
 Bond issues generated controversy and were the source of scandals in the administration.
 All of the old railroad and infrastructure bonds, including the controversial Holford bonds which had already been declared illegal by the Arkansas Supreme Court, were gathered into a funding act and passed by the legislature.
 Many bonds were issued for roads and railroads that were never built, or were constructed and then torn up and rebuilt in another direction.
 Some projects even received the same amount of funding from different bonds, such as embankments built for railroads where roads were funded to be built by a different bond.
 One of the most controversial bonds involved the purchase of slate for a state penitentiary roof, which was diverted for the construction of a mansion of a Republican official J. L. Hodges, who eventually served jail time for the incident.
 Promissory notes, or scrip, were issued to raise money.
 The money was used for construction projects, and invested in public infrastructure.
 Article VI, Sec 10 of the new constitution stated that the credit of the state could not be loaned without the consent of the voters, making these promissory notes illegal.
 Their introduction also caused actual currency to go out of circulation.

 The Radical Republican state initiatives included levees and railroads.
 Arkansas' first public school system was created.
 The administration and its supporters established Arkansas Industrial University, the basis for the future University of Arkansas in Fayetteville; what would become the Arkansas School for the Deaf; and the Arkansas School for the Blind, which relocated from Arkadelphia to Little Rock.
 However, state debt increased dramatically.
 The state had a budget surplus when Clayton came to office, but by the end of his term, the state debt had increased to $5 million.